 And here it is!
 This is the SQL statement that retrieves the data from the AdventureWorksDW2017 database.
 Looks familiar?
 Yes, exactly, that’s the query we’ve used to create our original dataset for the paginated report!
 However, Power BI generated a dynamic SQL statement, wrapping our original query with parameters grabbed from the Power BI slicer (that’s the query we saw in DAX Studio)!

-If I change the slicers values, we should see the new dynamic SQL query with different parameter values (I’ll set starting date to June 25th).
+If I change the slicer values, we should see the new dynamic SQL query with different parameter values (I’ll set starting date to June 25th).
 Let’s check if that’s the case:

-Which leads to a conclusion that Paginated Report visual works in a DirectQuery mode!
+This leads to the conclusion that the Paginated Report visual works in a DirectQuery mode!

 Exporting the data